JSischo/Waupaca_repo/README.md

  * Dogs 22.9%
  * Cats 71.1% (with an additional 4% born in care)

-#### CONCLUSION
+#### CONCLUSIONS FROM INTAKE DATA
-These statistics bear out the need to focus on Free Roaming Cats (FRC) for funding spay/neuter programs.
+These statistics bear out the need to focus some funding on Free Roaming Cats (FRC) for funding spay/neuter programs.

 #### SPAY AND NEUTER STATISTICAL ANALYSIS
 Percent of Total Surgical Procedures Done for Clinic Customers